cdl-saarland/AnICA/README.md

 An installation of the UI contains a full AnICA installation, you might therefore consider to just install the UI.

+## Maturity

+This is a research prototype, expect things to break!

 ## Installation

 These steps are for installing AnICA on its own.
 If you install AnICA as part of the AnICA UI, follow the steps there instead of the ones here.
 In particular, AnICA UI and AnICA should use the same virtual python environment.

+Make sure that you have `llvm-mc` on your path (most likely by installing [LLVM](https://llvm.org/)).
+It is used by the IWHO subcomponent (at `lib/iwho`) to handle basic instruction (dis)assembly tasks.
+Furthermore, you need a python3 setup with the `venv` standard module available.

 1. Get the repository and its submodule(s):
     ```